ritesh99rakesh/gsocProposal/SymPy.md

 2. Random walks:
    The aim would be to implement random walks in one, two and three dimensions since these are the ones that are most often used.
 I plan to implement them in the cartesian space pertaining to the dimension of the walk.

    Each random walk will be implemented as a separate class.
-I plan do so because there are many results like probability of reach certain coordinate, which have direct result in one dimensional walk but not in multi dimensional walk.
+I plan to do so because there are many results like the probability of reach a certain coordinate, which have a direct result in a one-dimensional walk but not in a multidimensional walk.
 I also plan to implement functions that would compute the properties of a given random walk.

    A functioning but quite naive prototype of a random walk in one dimension is given below.
    ```python